Former Cleveland Heights Mayor Alan Rapoport:

 PUBLIC SAFETY

-Alan Rapoport agrees with House Congressional Resolution 40, which expressed support for local law enforcement officers and condemned efforts to defund or dismantle local law enforcement agencies.
+• Alan Rapoport agrees with House Resolution 40, which condemned efforts to defund the police.

 BORDER CRISIS